Leeloo-Kikontwe/Codveda_Technologies_Machine_Learning_Internship/README.md

 # Machine Learning Internship Project at Codveda Technologies

-This repository contains the tasks completed as part of a machine learning internship.
-The goal is to demonstrate understanding and implementation of various machine learning techniques on different datasets, including regression, classification, and clustering.
+This repository documents a 3-level machine learning internship at Codveda Technologies.
+The projects cover the full workflow of building predictive models, starting with data cleaning and moving into advanced tasks like sentiment analysis and pattern recognition.
+By using various algorithms—including regression, decision trees, and ensemble methods—these tasks demonstrate how to turn raw data into useful predictions for real-world scenarios.

 ## Dataset
 **Note**: Datasets were provided for internship purposes and are not included in this repository.
-- For Level 1 Task 1, the dataset used is a **House Predication dataset**.
+- For Level 1 Task 1, the dataset used is a House Predication dataset.
--  For Level 1 Task 2, the dataset used is a **House Prediction dataset** containing numerical features to predict house prices.
+-  For Level 1 Task 2, the dataset used is a House Prediction dataset containing numerical features to predict house prices.
 -  For Level 2 Task 1, the dataset used is a Telecom Customer Churn dataset for binary classification.
 -For Level 2 Task 2, the dataset used is an iris dataset.
--For Level 3, Task 2, the dataset used is an iris dataset to implement a Support Vector Machine model to classify Iris species (Versicolor vs. Virginica) using Petal length and Petal width.
+-For Level 3 Task1, the dataset used is a Sentiment dataset -For Level 3 Task 2, the dataset used is an iris dataset to implement a Support Vector Machine model to classify Iris species (Versicolor vs. Virginica) using Petal length and Petal width.

 ## Completed Tasks
 Here are the 6 tasks included in this repository: